 An ideal place to get a planning degree

-The Urban Studies and Planning Program at the University of Maryland is located in College Park, an ideal place to study city and regional planning.
-We are with easy access of the industrial city of Baltimore, the nation's capital of Washington, DC, and the state capital, historic Annapolis.
-We are also in close proximity to such well-known planned communities as Greenbelt, MD, Columbia, MD, and Reston, VA, along with several highly-regarded examples of New Urbanism such as Kentlands and King Farm (both in Maryland).
+The Urban Studies and Planning Program at the University of Maryland is located in College Park, Md., an ideal place to study city and regional planning.
+We are with easy access of the industrial city of Baltimore, the nation's capital of Washington, D.C., and the state capital, historic Annapolis.
+We are also in close proximity to such well-known planned communities as Greenbelt, Md., Columbia, Md., and Reston, Va., along with several highly-regarded examples of new urbanism such as Kentlands and King Farm (both in Maryland).

 Our location also contributes to the "hands-on" nature of our master’s curriculum, which includes a community planning studio and an internship.
 Our interns can work in a diverse range of contexts, from international and national organizations, federal, state, and local governments, private consulting firms, and several innovative community-based organizations.
-Because of our internship requirements, our students have planning job experience by the time they graduate.
+Because of our internship requirements, our students have on-the-job experience in planning by the time they graduate.